 What Is The Silver Coin Melt Value?

 When you sell a U.S silver coin to us, the team at NPMEX strives to ensure that you are paid the highest possible price.
 Often, the coins have numismatic value, which means they should be fairly worth above the current market price of silver.
 At present, we have the best deals for silver coins and offer excellent deals on other metals too.
 We serve both individual collectors and businesses alike, both of whom can expect the highest possible prices.
-The melting process is usually accomplished within a day, and we will pay you instantly as soon as you agree to our offer.

 Calculating the Melt Value Of United States Silver Coins